 The soft cliffs by the beach at Weybourne are modest in size, but appear striking when set in this low-lying environment, with its salt marsh behind the shingle beach.
 There’s a fine 360° vista from the top of the cliff, which forms part of the coast path here.
-Visitors were enjoying the bright sunshine, with a couple of se swimmers, one of whom I interviewed.
-All was well with the world, a tranquil day in summer.
+On this occasion, visitors were enjoying the bright sunshine, with a couple of sea swimmers, one of whom I interviewed.
+All was well with the world on a tranquil day in summer.

 A swim at Weybourne for Sue.